-To allay your concerns about bid-identification, we arm you with the following tool from Dr. Gottman’s most recent book, What Makes Love Last?.
-It is a list of minor bids and sliding door moments based on Dr. Gottman’s statistical analyses of couples observed in his famous Love Lab, ranked by average ease of recognition and fulfillment.
+You can learn how to recognize and communicate bids with the following tool from Dr. John Gottman’s book, “What Makes Love Last?“.
+It is a list of minor bids and sliding door moments based on Dr. John Gottman’s statistical analyses of couples observed in his research.

-Prick up your ears and be on the look-out for these — you may be amazed by other people’s reactions to your quick recognition and empathetic response!
+Prick up your ears and be on the look-out for these.
+You may be amazed by other people’s reactions to your quick recognition and empathetic response.